telink-semi/tc_platform_sdk/doc/tc_platform_sdk_Release_Note.md

 <hr style="border-bottom:2.5px solid rgb(146, 240, 161)">

 ### Bug Fixes
-* Critical Bugs：
+* **gpio**
-  - [gpio]
     - (TC321X):Fixed the issue where the gpio_read_all interface was unable to read the input level of the PE port.(merge_requests/@837)
-      - Fix Effect:​​ The gpio_read_all function can read the input level status of the PE port.
-      - Update Recommendation:​​ Update may be assessed as needed.

-* Critical Bugs：
+* **sd_adc**
-  - [sd adc]
+    - (TC321X):Fixed inaccurate SD ADC voltage sampling in DCDC mode for A1 version configuration.(merge_requests/@835)
-    - (TC321X):Fixed an issue in A1 version where adjusting the bangap voltage to optimize RF performance in DCDC mode caused inaccurate SD ADC voltage sampling.(merge_requests/@835)
+      - Detailed Description: In DCDC mode, the optimization of bandgap voltage for RF performance improvement affected SD ADC voltage sampling accuracy.
       - Fix Effect:​​ After adjusting the bangap voltage to optimize RF performance, it will not affect SD ADC sampling.
       - Update Recommendation:​​ If both the RF and SD ADC modules are used simultaneously, an update is required.
 When using only the RF or SD ADC module individually, you may assess whether an update is necessary.